himmAllRight/himmAllRight-source/content/post/sql-intro.md

 #### Average and Sum Functions

-To get an average of the numbers in a column, use the `AVG` function:
+To get an average of the number values in a column, use the `AVG` function:

 ``` SQL
 mysql> SELECT AVG(age) from tblUsers;